supposedly/nutshell/README.md

 ```
 Symmetry-specifier groups cannot be nested.

-Now, handy as that is, it's still missing something.
+...handy as that is, though, it's still missing something.
 Consider the following transition:
 ```rb
 # Nutshell
 states: 5